 Hibana by Koki

-The only Japanese restaurant in Vietnam with a Michelin star, at Capella Hanoi’s 14-seat house of teppanyaki Hibana by Koki affable chef Hiroshi Yamaguchi curates a menu with a decadent edge, with premium ingredients like abalone and uni (sea urchin) flown directly from Japan.
+The only Japanese restaurant in Vietnam with a Michelin star, at Capella Hanoi’s 14-seat house of teppanyaki Hibana by Koki, affable chef Hiroshi Yamaguchi curates a menu with a decadent edge, with premium ingredients like abalone and uni (sea urchin) flown directly from Japan.

-Best restaurants in Hoi An & Danang
+The best restaurants in Hoi An & Da Nang

 Madam Khanh